tsinghua-fib-lab/Activity-Simulation-SAND/README.md

 The trained models are saved in ``model/TIME/``.

-Use the following command to train DSTPP on `Foursquare` dataset:
+Use the following command to generate activity data on the `Foursquare` dataset:

 ``
 cd SAND